- The advice driven by SAP consulting firms is nearly entirely based on financial profit incentives.

-There are SAP consulting partners of all sizes, but the vast majority of work is performed by the large SAP consulting companies, I have based most of my analysis in this article on these large entities.
+There are SAP consulting partners of all sizes, but the large SAP consulting companies perform the vast majority of work.
+I have based most of my analysis in this article on these large entities.

-This is an argument that is based around the idea that you cannot generalize large consulting companies provide bad advice because so many people work in them.
+This is an argument based on the idea that you cannot generalize large consulting companies that provide bad advice because so many people work in them.
 Many of those people have good intentions.
 This is an argument that is used to defend many corrupt institutions.
 It focuses on some points of light rather than analyzing the overwhelming output.
 I was one of these points of light myself.
-I wanted to bring objective advice to clients, but on every occasion, I was told to change the advice to what would be profit maximizing for the consulting firm.
+I wanted to bring objective advice to clients, but I was told to change the advice to what would be profit maximizing for the consulting firm on every occasion.
 How can I say this?
 Deloitte changes you; you don’t change Deloitte.
-They have the way that they make money, and you either get in line with that, or you find another place to work.
-Luckily for me, I was able to enter the independent contractor market, where I have considerably more freedom.
+They have the way they make money, and you either get in line with that or find another place to work.
+Luckily for me, I entered the independent contractor market, where I have considerably more freedom.
 I could not write the articles that I do if I worked for an SAP partner.
 SAP would complain, and then the consulting company would ask me to take down the articles or be fired.

 The argument presented by the commenter provides a pollyannish and essentially non-thinking viewpoint.
 It is designed to obscure the actual behavior of these consulting firms.
 This same argument could be used to defend the US Senate, Goldman Sachs, etc..Not every single member of any institution needs to be corrupt, just those that set policy.
 After that, the rest will fall in line with the policy.
-If we look at the US Senate as an example, no more than roughly five people control the policy of the overall US Senate.
+If we look at the US Senate as an example, no more than roughly five people control the overall US Senate policy.
 This is because these senior members control the major committees and who sits on them.
 Through this monitoring, they determine how the other 95 votes.
 Oppose these top 5 Senators, and you will find yourself on no committees and party money, and you will find funding flowing to your competitor in the next election.
 Now do some Senators go to Washington with good intentions?
 I would say yes.
 But do these good intentions amount to anything if the overall institution is so corrupt?
-I would say no. Any analysis of an organization that starts with pointing out some of the good intentions of its more junior members is destined to be non-predictive.
+I would say no. Any analysis of an organization that starts with pointing out some of its more junior members’ good intentions is destined to be non-predictive.

 Lying About Bias